What’s Yours is Yours, What’s Mine is Mine

 My father could be glorious—charming and charismatic.
 But he was also a narcissist who wielded his authority over his children in sometimes cruel ways.
 I have examined my relationship with him for decades, and yet anxiety and the fear of illness live on in me.

 From the time I was young, I put as much distance between me and him as possible.
 From shutting him out to moving across the globe to exit his orbit.
-All these decades later I understand that cutting the chords to painful relationships, while necessary, do not always mean full resolution.
+All these decades later I understand that cutting the chords to painful relationships, while necessary, does not always mean full resolution.
 I want that—my goal in this lifetime is freedom.
 Not to do an end run around memory but to move through it and let go of what was.

 Sit comfortably and imagine the person for whom the ties that bind you together are troubling.
 Any person in your life, dead or alive, with whom you have had a troubled, unresolved relationship.
 Then say these words out loud: